Second Spanish Republic: Assassinations of political leaders and beginning of the war

 The revolt was remarkably devoid of any particular ideology.
 The major goal was to put an end to anarchical disorder.
 Mola's plan for the new regime was envisioned as a "republican dictatorship", modelled after Salazar's Portugal and as a semi-pluralist authoritarian regime rather than a totalitarian fascist dictatorship.
 The initial government would be an all-military "Directory", which would create a "strong and disciplined state."
 General Sanjurjo would be the head of this new regime, due to being widely liked and respected within the military, though his position would be a largely symbolic due to his lack of political talent.
 The 1931 Constitution would be suspended, replaced by a new "constituent parliament" which would be chosen by a new politically purged electorate, who would vote on the issue of republic versus monarchy.
 Certain liberal elements would remain, such as separation of church and state as well as freedom of religion.
-Agrarian issues would be solved by regional commissioners on the basis of smallholdings but collective cultivation would be permitted in some circumstances.
+Agrarian issues would be solved by regional commissioners on the basis of smallholdings, but collective cultivation would be permitted in some circumstances.
 Legislation prior to February 1936 would be respected.
 Violence would be required to destroy opposition to the coup, though it seems Mola did not envision the mass atrocities and repression that would ultimately manifest during the civil war.
 Of particular importance to Mola was ensuring the revolt was at its core an Army affair, one that would not be subject to special interests and that the coup would make the armed forces the basis for the new state.
 However, the separation of church and state was forgotten once the conflict assumed the dimension of a war of religion, and military authorities increasingly deferred to the Church and to the expression of Catholic sentiment.
 However, Mola's program was vague and only a rough sketch, and there were disagreements among coupists about their vision for Spain.

 Franco's move was intended to seize power immediately, but his army uprising met with serious resistance, and great swathes of Spain, including most of the main cities, remained loyal to the Republic of Spain.
 The leaders of the coup (Franco was not commander-in-chief yet) did not lose heart with the stalemate and apparent failure of the coup.
 Instead, they initiated a slow and determined war of attrition against the Republican government in Madrid.

-As a result, an estimated total of half a million people would lose their lives in the war that followed; the number of casualties is actually disputed as some have suggested as many as a million people died.
-Over the years, historians kept lowering the death figures and modern research concluded that 500,000 deaths were the correct figure.
+As a result, an estimated total of half a million people would die in the war that followed; the number of casualties is actually disputed, as some have suggested that as many as a million people died.
+Over the years, historians kept lowering the death figures, and modern research concluded that 500,000 deaths were the correct figure.